-I was working as a Network Specialist in the San Francisco bay area.
+When my son was diagnosed with autism I was working as a Network Specialist in the San Francisco bay area.
 Then the bomb dropped.
-I'm talking about the diagnosis bomb.
+I’m talking about the diagnosis bomb.
 We were told our son had autism.
-That's like a bomb dropping on your world.
-Our son's brain doesn't function properly.
+That’s like a bomb dropping on your world.
+Our son’s brain doesn’t function properly.
 He has a neurological disorder.
-Let me tell you, those are really hard words to hear and even harder words to come to terms with.
+Let me tell you, those are really hard words to hear and even harder word to come to terms with.
 And shortly after hearing those words my work situation changed.
 My career path took a left.
 Now I work in the disability community for a non-profit that works with families and children who have disabilities.
 Autism has changed my home life and my work life.
 Autism turned everything upside down!
-Funny thing is, I've gotten used to it being this way.
+Funny thing is, I’ve gotten used to it being this way.
 I even like it.

 But having a child with autism, or any disability, is not easy emotionally.
 Sure, over time you learn how to deal with it.
 The pain of knowing that your child is different and not ‘normal’ fades, but it never disappears.
 It’s always there.
 And sometimes I cry still.
 Personally, I always feel it.